The Home of Sensory Integration Training

 Do you want the clinical practitioner pathway through postgraduate training?

-Or are you looking for ongoing CPD without overwhelm and ongoing support?
+Or are you looking for ongoing CPD — with community, live learning, and no overwhelm?

-Learn practical ways to spot sensory differences and make simple changes that help people take part - at school, work, home, and in the community.
+Learn practical ways to spot sensory differences and make simple changes that help people take part in school, work, at home, and in the community.

 This is structured, rigorous training designed to support therapy practice and professional development.
 In partnership with Sheffield Hallam University.